cwk30/cwk30.github.io/computing.md

 ****
 <a id="work"></a>
 ## Enlistment, and then signing on in the Signals formation
 After enlisting, my passion drove me to continue down this path in the Signals formation, as an Army regular.
-I was trained in CCNA 1, Routing and Switching, and in the course of my work, has also set up and run various complex networks consisting of several servers with a sizable amount of clients.
+I was trained in CCNA 1, Routing and Switching, and in the course of my work, has also set up and run various complex networks consisting of several servers with a sizable number of clients.
 I went on to join my formation’s push for cyber defence, and was sent for a multitude of courses to attain the necessary skills, of which include:

 * Certified Ethical Hacking
 * Computer Hacking Forensics Investigator